-Note that there is a “consumer line level” with a nominal level of -10 dBV but we will not be discussing this line level in this article.
+Note that there is a “consumer line level” with a nominal level of -10 dBV, but we will not be discussing this line level “type” in this article.

-A microphone preamplifier is designed to take a microphone signal at its input; apply an appropriate amount of gain (which is typically adjustable), and output a line-level signal.
+A microphone preamplifier is designed to take a microphone signal at its input; apply an appropriate amount of gain (typically adjustable), and output a line-level signal.

 Ribbon microphones, which notoriously output very low-level signals, sometimes require their own specialty preamplifiers.
 These preamps are able to provide a great amount of clean gain so that the ribbon mics can be used effectively.
 Skip to the section on ribbon mic preamps by clicking here.